kitesi/scoped-sort/README.md

 - `--markdown`, `-m` better sort for markdown lists, for the most part you won't need this, but in certain cases you will
 - `--use-matched-regex`, `-p` combined with regexs, instead of sorting after the matched text, it sorts using the matched text
+- `--section-seperator`, this is a way to tell the program when to start a new section, as opposed to just comparing indentations.
+Check out [previews.md](previews.md) example 5, for an example.

 ## Regexs

-You can also specify a regex, this will sort using the text _after_ the match.
+You can also specify a regex as a positional argument, this will sort using the text _after_ the match.
 If you want it to use the matched text, use the argument `-p`.
 Text that do not match will be left in place, and will be at the top (or bottom if reversed).
 Also worth noting, the regex language is **javascript**.